CCS Hauts-de-France ramps up for Brexit

 MGI RO-RO expertise

-According to Dominique Lebreton, MGI Audits, Projects and Marketing Director, “MGI has 30 years of recognised expertise in RO-RO traffic between Marseille and countries outside the European Union, via its CCSs.
+According to Dominique Lebreton, MGI Audits, Projects and Marketing Director, “MGI has 30 years of recognised expertise in RO-RO traffic between Marseille and countries outside the European Union, via its PCSs.
 The Channel ports are facing three challenges: maintaining their competitiveness, providing fast port transit and preparing for logistics operations.

 The study carried out with our client, CCS Hauts-de-France, helped us come up with a highly innovative service which takes into account the specific characteristics of this traffic.
 Implementation of Ci5 with Channel Pass will ensure smooth goods transit and prepare for the transfer of information between all supply chain players for both imports and exports.
 Channel Pass will enable shippers, transport companies, forwarding agents and inspection authorities to easily transfer information and use standardised procedures.”